jiriein/PS-v2/README.md

-This software is in beta
+This software is not even in beta
 No warranty
 If you destroy your entire device or create an AI uprising, that's on you...